We all know the importance of a credit score to one’s financial health and stability.

 16. Spouses Have the Same Credit Score

 This has already been discussed in one of the previous points.
 Spouses do not have the same credit score.
-Their individual scores may be impacted in the same way in case of a joint account, but they always have their own credit scores.
+Their individual scores may be impacted in the same way in a joint account, but they always have their own credit scores.

 17. You Can Check Your Credit Score for Free